leggsimon/next/docs/developer-guide/new-starter.md

 - [Origami Build Tools](https://github.com/Financial-Times/origami-build-tools/)
 - [Next Router](http://git.svc.ft.com/projects/NEXT/repos/router/browse)

 Many applications also need a Content API key stored in a file in your home directory `~/.ftapi`.
+You may also need to set an Elasticsearch url in a file in your home directory `~/.nextElasticSearchUrl`.
+Please ask a member of the next team for an API key and the Elasticsearch url.